sinnie/learn_web_dev/react.md

 Forms
 Controlled Components
 * input/textarea/select - typically maintain their own state and update it based on user input; In React, mutable stae is typically kept in the state property of components, and only updated with setState( ).
 * If you combine the two, by making the React state the ‘single source of truth’.
-The react component that renders a form also controls what happens in that form on subsequent user input.
-An input form element whose value is conrolled by react in this way is called a controlled component.
+The React.js component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is conrolled by React.js in this way is called a controlled component.
 Select Tag

 // Key     Key code       Character code